githubtraining/react-course/responses/callback-example.md

 ## Look at an example

-Navigate to `List.jsx`
+Navigate to `src/List.jsx`

-Let's take a look at this piece of code in `List.jsx`.
+Let's take a look at this piece of code between lines 18 and 25 in `src/List.jsx`.

 ```jsx
 handleSubmit(event) {